argilla-io/argilla/docs/index.rst

 Next steps
 ----------

-The documentation is divided in different categories, which explore each aspect and use case of Rubrix.
-Here you have quick links to each one:
+The documentation is divided into different sections, which explore different aspects of Rubrix:

 * :ref:`setup-and-installation`
 * :ref:`concepts`